Germany. Touring the Nazi’s First Concentration Camp

 We parked our rental car on a street near Dachau’s main entrance.
 After buying tickets, we passed through the SS guardhouse and political department where new prisoners were photographed and assigned numbers.
 The political department building was also used to torture prisoners.
 Above the camp’s main gate are wrought iron letters spelling out the words Arbeit macht frei, meaning “work makes you free.”

-On the south side of the compound was that roll call area where assembled prisoners were counted.
+On the south side of the compound was the roll call area where assembled prisoners were counted.
 Nearby were the prisoner baths and the maintenance building where harsh punishments were delivered by SS guards.
 The camp is well interpreted.
 Most buildings contained detailed displays in German, English, and other languages.
 Only two of the original barracks buildings are still standing.
-One was “sickbay” which was sometimes shown to visitors as evidence of the humane treatment of prisoners.
+One is “sickbay” which was sometimes shown to visitors as evidence of the humane treatment of prisoners.
 Inside the compound we passed the statue of an extremely thin man atop a marble platform.
 Created after the war by artist Fritz Koelle, it is dedicated to the unknown concentration camp inmate.

 Several buildings have been added to the north part of the compound since the end of World War II including the Catholic Mortal Agony of Christ Chapel, the Protestant Church of Reconciliation, and a Jewish memorial.
 Just outside the compound is a Russian Orthodox chapel and the Catholic Carmelite Convent of the Precious Blood.
 We crossed over a bridge to the crematorium, called “Barracks X” during the camp’s period of operation.
 The crematorium has four furnaces and a morgue.
 Although there was a gas chamber disguised as a shower, systematic mass killings never took place at Dachau.
 The crematorium site was used to execute resistance members who were shot or hung.
 Today, the crematorium is a memorial to the camp’s dead.